arenaxr/arena-renderfusion/README.md

 High-quality remote/split rendering on the web!
 Stream Unity scenes into the browser using RenderFusion with [ARENA](https://arenaxr.org/)!

-RenderFusion performs "remote rendering", which offloads rendering to a nearby machine and streams the results to a web browser.
+RenderFusion performs "remote rendering", which offloads rendering to a nearby machine and streams the results as video to a web browser.
 RenderFusion also employs "split rendering", which renders some portions of the 3D scene locally on the browser to reduce latency.

 Note: this is an *experimental* ARENA feature, but is deployed on the main branch, so it works out the box!